kataw/kataw/test/__snapshot__/parser/expressions/classes/special_keys/gen/as_class_name/continue.md

 ✖ Binding identifier expected - start: 5, end: 14
 ✖ A 'continue' statement can only be used within an enclosing iteration statement. - start: 5, end: 14 ✖ Expression expected - start: 14, end: 16
-✖ A 'continue' statement can only jump to a label of an enclosing iteration statement. - start: 5, end: 16

 ```